 - Swallow Inn, Rapid River

-- Freshwater Tavern in Gladstone overlooks Lake Michigan and serves regional craft brews and comfort foods with a flavor twist.
-Choices include grown-up macaroni and cheese, bison meatloaf and paper bag-baked whitefish.
+- Freshwater Tavern in Gladstone overlooks Lake Michigan and serves a variety of regional craft brews and comfort foods with a flavor twist.
+Choices include grown-up macaroni and cheese, bison meatloaf, and paper bag-baked whitefish.
+Each meal features a variety of bread with four butter options and don’t forget to try their margarita flights!
+Take me to Freshwater Tavern!

 - The Dock Grill and Bar in Garden lets you dock your boat or seaplane right outside the restaurant.
 Outdoor seating adds to its charm.
-Views of the Bay and specialties such as fresh whitefish, shrimp, black Angus steaks and prime rib will bring you back.
+Views of the Bay and specialties such as fresh whitefish, shrimp, black Angus steaks, and prime rib will bring you back.
+Take me to The Dock Grill and Bar!

 - Jim’s Dari Creme in downtown Escanaba claims the biggest soft-serve cones in town.
-Choose from cones, sundaes, slushes, shakes, malts, smoothies and more.
+Choose from cones, sundaes, slushes, shakes, malts, smoothies, and more.
+Take me to Jim’s Dari Creme!

 Bring a picnic